gb119/django-auth-adfs-package/README.md

-# Conda Package for djang-auth-adfs
+# Conda Package for django-auth-adfs

 A Django authentication backend for Microsoft ADFS and AzureAD